 FLE provides access to a complete network of French-language programs and services in Ontario:

-- 12 school boards throughout the province; 4 of these are public and 8 are Catholic;
+- 12 school boards throughout the province; 8 of these are Catholic and 4 are public (secular);

 History of FLE